Amyloid precursor protein in peripheral granulocytes as a potential biomarker for Alzheimer's disease

 The pathogenesis of Alzheimer's disease is complex, and its etiology is not fully understood.
 Previous studies have suggested that the Alzheimer's disease onset process comprises of stages like pathogenesis without symptoms, mild cognitive impairment, and developing stage.
 Pathological features include: a) brain atrophy (Gustaw-Rothenberg et al., 2010); b) presence of multiple inflammatory plaques, i. e. senile plaques (Kawahara, 2004; Tabaton and Piccini, 2005), outside the cranial nerve cells; c) neurofibrillary tangles (Avila et al., 2004) in nerve cells; and d) decreased number of neurons and synapses (Tortosa et al., 1998).
 Molecular pathology changes appear several years or even decades before cognitive impairment in Alzheimer's disease patients.
 Therefore, finding a typical decisive pathogenic marker is the key to early Alzheimer's disease diagnosis (Gustaw-Rothenberg et al., 2010).

 Amyloid precursor protein (APP) is a type I transmembrane protein, with a membrane receptor like structure.
 It is closely associated with Alzheimer's disease occurrence and development.
 In vivo, APP undergoes degradation mainly through two pathways.
-In the α-secretase pathway, APP is cleaved by α- and γ- secretases sequentially, producing secreted APPα (sAPPα), P3 (Aβ17-40 or Aβ17-42), and the APP intra-cellular domain.
-As α-secretases cleave within the fragment precursor of the Alzheimer’s disease-associated peptide amyloid beta, no full-length amyloid beta is formed.
+In the alpha-secretase pathway, APP is cleaved by alpha- and beta- secretases sequentially, producing secreted APPα (sAPP-alpha), P3 (Aβ17-40 or Aβ17-42), and the APP intracellular domain.
+As alpha-secretases cleave within the fragment precursor of the Alzheimer's disease-associated peptide amyloid beta, no full-length amyloid beta is formed.
 So, this pathway is considered part of the non-amyloidogenic pathway in APP processing.
 In the β-secretase pathway, also called amyloidogenic pathway, APP is sequentially cleaved by β- and γ-secretases, producing extracellular APP (sAPPβ), Aβ (Aβ-40, Aβ-42) and the APP intracellular domain.
-It is believed that the two degradation pathways co-exist, with α- and β- enzymes maintaining a relative balance and competing for the substrate.
-Under normal physiological conditions, the α-secretase pathway is predominant in APP processing, while in pathological conditions, the β-secretase pathway has the priority, producing Aβ-40 and Aβ-42 and forming senile plaques which cause Alzheimer's disease (Dulubova et al., 2004; Hardy and Selkoe, 2002).
+It is believed that the two degradation pathways co-exist, with alpha- and alpha- enzymes maintaining a relative balance and competing for the substrate.
+Under normal physiological conditions, the alpha-secretase pathway is predominant in APP processing, while in pathological conditions, the beta-secretase pathway has the priority, producing A-beta-40 and A-beta-42 and forming senile plaques which cause Alzheimer's disease (Dulubova et al., 2004; Hardy and Selkoe, 2002).
 However, the specific mechanism regulating the two enzymes remains unclear.

 Peripheral blood samples are more convenient for diagnosis compared with other tissues such as brain tissues or CSF.
 Routine diagnosis of Alzheimer's disease and mixed forms of dementia from CSF has several drawbacks: Lumbar puncture and CSF collection is an invasive method with potential adverse effects; screening of patients is often difficult, and follow-up analysis over several years is problematic.
 Consequently, identifying useful Alzheimer's disease biomarkers from peripheral blood to provide insights on Alzheimer's disease diagnosis has gained increasing attention (Blennow, 2005).